THE ULTIMATE GUIDE FOR VISITING LAKE MANYARA NATIONAL PARK

 Like most other spots on the northern Tanzania safari circuit, Lake Manyara National Park is best accessed from Arusha.
 In the majority of cases, it's easiest to start your trip by flying to Kilimanjaro International Airport.

 From here, you can reach Arusha in approximately one hour by car, with a further 90-minute drive needed to get to Lake Manyara National Park.
-This is by far the most popular route but there are also some alternative options available to you.
+This route is definitely the most popular choice, but there are a few other options you can consider as well.

 To cut down on travel time over land, it's possible to take a domestic flight to Arusha Airport from either Kilimanjaro International Airport or Jomo Kenyatta Airport in Kenya.